How do I winterize my horse?

 Solariums are great for the winter.
 Among other things, they relax the horse's back and stimulate the metabolism and local circulation.

-Variety is important!
-Often in winter arenas and forest paths are icy.
+Variety is also important!
+Often in winter outdoor arenas and forest paths are icy.
 Horses and riders are confined to indoor arenas.
 At these times it is especially important to bring variety into the daily routine.
 There are no limits to creativity here.
-Pole work, jumping gymnastics, ground work, trail training, anti-fright training, double lunge or neck ring riding.
+Pole work, jumping gymnastics, ground work, trail training (if possible), anti-fright training, double lunge or neck ring riding.
 The main thing is to have fun!
 And of course safety.
 When the arena is full, be considerate of each other so that everyone can work reasonably with their horse in the arena.
 Also try to work with your horse outside as much as possible, despite the difficult circumstances, so that he gets plenty of fresh air.
 Because dusty air in stuffy indoor arenas make the horse's lungs cough very quickly.
 The coarser dirt particles and the fine dust, which are in the indoor air, clog the alveoli in the long term.

 Warm up your horse's bit with hand warmers before riding.
 This not only warms the bit, but also your own hands!